 I love reaching for these granola bars in the afternoon when I need a little 'pick-me-up', or after dinner, as an easy treat (that's not going to crash me right away).

-This snickerdoodle almond butter flavor is flavored with a touch of cinnamon, whole almonds, and toffee bits (or mini chocolate chips as pictured).
+This snickerdoodle flavor is created with a touch of cinnamon, whole almonds, and toffee bits (or mini chocolate chips as pictured).
 I replaced the peanut butter with almond butter, so it is deliciously almond-flavored.

 Don't forget to pin this post to save it for later!